PayString/rfcs/payid/src/spec/payid-uri.md

    **Encoding Considerations**:  See Section 6 of this document.

    **Applications/Protocols That Use This URI Scheme Name**: At the time of
-      this writing, only the WebFinger protocol uses the 'payid' URI scheme.
-However, use is not restricted to the WebFinger protocol, and the scheme might be considered for use in other protocols.
+     this writing, only the [payid-uri][] protocol uses the 'payid' URI scheme.
+However, use is not restricted to this protocol, and the scheme might be considered for use in other protocols.

    **Interoperability Considerations**:  There are no known interoperability
       concerns related to use of the 'payid' URI scheme.